Tenchi2xh/tenchi2xh.github.io/content/about.md

 Here is a random list of things I like:

 - Text files
-- Python
-- Scala
 - Code golfing
-- The game of Go
+- The game of Go (~5k)
-- Customizing everything
+- Customizing *everything*
-- Street fighter
+- Street Fighter
+- Python, Scala, Typescript
 - Font kerning

+Interested in talking about one of these subjects?

+Hit me up by mail down below :)

 # Credits